 Hydropower is renewable and flexible, and provides stable and secure energy from local resources.
 But all power development affects the environment, and power plants and dams can impact fish life in rivers.
 Nonetheless, much can be done to improve conditions for fish without affecting the production of renewable hydropower.

-Sjur Gammelsrud is an environmental consultant in the department for licences and environmental management in Statkraft's Production business area.
+Sjur Gammelsrud is an environmental consultant in the department for licences and environmental management in Statkraft's business area Nordics.

 Hydropower is central to the power system in Norway, the other Nordic countries and the rest of Europe.
 Hydropower is also an important source of renewable energy in countries such as Sweden and Germany.
 Power plants with large reservoirs, of which there are many in Norway, are particularly important for producing electric power when other renewable sources cannot produce sufficiently.